Beware of cashier's check scams and other fraud - click here for details

 Beware of anyone "representing a client".

 Why do they say they want to money sent by Western Union?
 Because this puts cash directly into the scammers hands immediately.
+And you can't get it back.
+Ever.

 One basic method to follow is this: